Before the day

 Advocacy

-"Here is what I am seeing, and here is the assumption I am making."
+"Here is what I am seeing, the data I am using, and the assumption I may be making."

 So here is the idea.